Excel, Planner, Teams, or SharePoint – What is the Best Tool for Your Project?

 However, Teams is not a stand-alone project management tool.
-Whilst you can add apps like Planner, there is no easy way to track tasks, report across projects, or manage timelines.
-If files are not managed correctly, you’ll quickly end up with different versions in different channels.
+Whilst you can add apps like Planner, there is no easy way to track tasks or report across projects.

 I like to use Teams as an aid to project management, a place to collaborate and share files or ideas quickly – which keeps my inbox clutter-free!
 It’s also ideal for day-to-day teamwork and collaboration.